waqashameed/footy-blog-json/README.md

 # footy-blog-json
-JSON file for footy-blog app which will work as a Rest API
+JSON file for footy-blog app it will work as a Rest API